nkpydev/Python-Learning/NOTES/Sets.md

 > And for same reason, sets cannot be used as either _dictionary key_ or as an _element of another set_.

 #### frozenset:
-> frozenset if immutable - meaning they cannot be modified.
+> frozenset is immutable - meaning they cannot be modified.

 > _So it will have a hash value._